ar-zoop/Advanced_SQL_Functions_and_Formulas/README.md

 # Programming Constructs and Stored Functions

 ## Case Statement
-The following snippet shows and example for using case statement.
+The following snippet shows an example for using case statement.
 It is basically the if then else clause of SQL.
 It will display a column and show the respective aliases under respective conditions:

 ```
 select Market_fact_id, profit